elliehoward/Self-Guided-Exploration-Tutorial/README.md

 Sass 3.4.23 (Selective Steve)
 ```

 If you're running on Windows, you'll first need to download and install Ruby.
-Check this [link](http://rubyinstaller.org/) to do just that.
+Check this [link](http://rubyinstaller.org/) to do just that, then follow the steps listed above.

 <!-- Part 2 (Often answers “how can I do this?”)
 Part 3 (Often expands on how cool this is.)